 |

-In past years, before real research was done around the different depression types, people sometimes believed depression was simply a feeling of unhappiness or self-pity.
+In past years, before real research was done on the different depression types, people sometimes believed depression was simply a feeling of unhappiness or self-pity.
 It was common to think depression was a choice someone could make to be sad, depressed or negative.
 Many believed that if you only “smile though your heart is aching,” you’ll be able to live a content life.
 It turns out nothing could be further from the truth.

 There’s absolutely nothing simple about this mental illness.
 It’s a scientific fact that depression is caused by “a combination of genetic, biological, environmental and psychological factors,” according to the National Institute of Mental Health.
 Depression is by no means the choice of the person struggling with it, but understanding how depression is classified and what the different depression types are can help shed some light on this condition.